asatarin/test-pages/transcript.md

   details="

-{{ "0:05" | to_timecode }}  Hi everyone!
+0:05 Hi everyone!
 Today, I’m going to be talking about this paper, “How to Find Production Incidents: Empirical Study”.

 0:13 Links and slides will be on that link, and all the references and all this stuff, and the video too.